fin-language/blog/integers-1.md

 Fin solves this completely.
 More below.

-## No Auto Promotion To `int`
+## No Implicit Promotion To `int`
-C automatically promotes smaller integer types to `int` when performing arithmetic operations or comparisons.
+C implicitly promotes smaller integer types to `int` when performing arithmetic operations or comparisons.
 This makes it difficult to write portable/consistent code as you have to always be thinking about the potential size of `int` (16/32/64 bit).
 See STM32/AVR example below.

 In `fin`, you can easily and safely widen to a larger type.
-More info to come.

 <br>